zeusta/Docs/extensions/Guide By Roles/E-commerce Manager/Magento 2.md

 ![](./Image_EcommerceManager/image099.png)

-Fill in the required fields, click on submit order to finish creating new order
+Fill in the required fields, click on submit order to finish creating new orders.

 #####  Refund an Order into points balance in backend

-✓ **Path: Sales > Orders **
+✓ **Path: Sales > Orders**

 ![](./Image_EcommerceManager/image101.png)

 1)	Click on **View** to see the details of an order

 ![](./Image_EcommerceManager/image103.png)

 2)	On the top bar, click on **Credit Memo** label to create a refund order

 ![](./Image_EcommerceManager/image105.png)